Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 My hon.
 Friend and his constituency neighbour, my hon.
 Friend the Member for Stirling, should be patting themselves on the back for securing a city region deal worth more than £90 million to the region.
 The UK Government are investing more than £45 million, the Scottish Government are investing, the local councils are investing—it is truly a good example of partnership working.
 [Interruption.]
 As I said, it is always better when we work together—a message sometimes lost on Scottish National party Members.

-This ambitious and innovative deal will drive economic growth across the region, innovation and research being at its heart, and also focus on the area’s incredible natural heritage.
+This ambitious and innovative deal will drive economic growth across the region, innovation and research with at its heart, and also focus on the area’s incredible natural heritage.
 I think that we could expand the definition to include the mine workings and geothermal possibilities.
 That is what the Clackmannanshire geothermal energy project seeks to do, and my Department will absolutely support it, exploring potential funding routes and sharing learning from other networks from across the UK.

 We are committed to supporting the project.
 We see opportunities for high-quality, cost-effective heating, for the creation of renewable energy and for the provision of many other benefits to the area.
 I am delighted that my hon.
 Friend has once again raised this opportunity and demonstrated the passion and commitment with which he and his constituents support it.
 It was encouraging to hear that other local businesses are already coming forward wanting to be part of it.

 I hope that this debate can be the start of the process.
 It has allowed us to look at how we might fit the scheme into the various funding streams available.
 I would love to think it could be one of the first of many projects across the UK that will tap back into that resource beneath our feet.
-It is a resource that was created by the blood, sweat and tears of many thousands of fine working men—generally men—in the past, and it would be wonderful to use that legacy to help us meet the targets of our renewable and low-carbon future.
+It is a resource that was created by the blood, sweat and tears of many thousands of fine working men—generally men—in the past, and it would be wonderful to use that legacy to help us to meet the targets of our renewable and low-carbon future.

 My hon.
 Friend says it is a wee county but that it is not size that matters but what you do with it.
 It is a little late for that kind of commentary, so I will finish simply by commending him for doing such a superb job of standing up for his constituents and presenting the best way of combining the legacy of that wonderful area with some of the low-carbon energy solutions of the future.